aki-akaguma/aki-mline/README.md

 # aki-mline

-*aki-mline* is the regex text filter program like grep.
+*aki-mline* is the match line, regex text filter like a grep of linux command.

 ## Features

-*aki-mline*  is match line. this is filtering text line by regex, like grep.
+*aki-mline*  is the match line, regex text filter like a grep of linux command.

 * command help